CSE291A-GEO/anti-geo/src/classification/COMPARISON_RESULTS.md

 ### Key Observations

-1. **Superior Ranking Performance**: ListNet achieves 83.00% ranking accuracy, significantly outperforming all classification models (best previous: 67.86% with RNN + PCA 250).
+1. **Superior Ranking Performance**: ListNet achieves 87.00% validation classification accuracy (ranking accuracy), significantly outperforming all classification models (best previous: 67.86% with RNN + PCA 250).

 2. **Optimized for Ranking Task**: Unlike classification models that predict binary labels, ListNet directly optimizes for ranking, learning to assign higher relevance scores to the `sugg_idx` source.

-3. **Feature Engineering**: The combination of semantic embeddings, semantic pattern scores, s_geo_max, and query-aware features provides strong signal for ranking.
+3. **Feature Engineering**: The combination of semantic embeddings and semantic pattern scores (without s_geo_max or query-aware features) provides strong signal for ranking.

-4. **Generalization**: The model shows good generalization with 83.00% validation ranking accuracy (vs 92.00% training), indicating it learns robust ranking patterns.
+4. **Generalization**: The model shows good generalization with 87.00% validation ranking accuracy (vs 99.43% training), indicating it learns robust ranking patterns while maintaining high performance.

-5. **Low Rank Deviation**: Mean rank deviation of 1.12 on validation set means that on average, the `sugg_idx` source is ranked within 1.12 positions of its correct rank (1).
+5. **Low Rank Deviation**: Mean rank deviation of 1.25 on validation set means that on average, the `sugg_idx` source is ranked within 1.25 positions of its correct rank (1).

-6. **High MRR**: MRR of 0.892 indicates that the correct source is typically ranked very highly (often in the top 1-2 positions).
+6. **High MRR**: MRR of 0.919 indicates that the correct source is typically ranked very highly (often in the top 1-2 positions).

 ### Training Efficiency

-- **Fast Training**: 7.74 seconds to train on 700 queries, making it highly efficient compared to some classification models (e.g., Logistic Ordinal: 46+ seconds).
+- **Fast Training**: 6.94 seconds to train on 700 queries, making it highly efficient compared to some classification models (e.g., Logistic Ordinal: 46+ seconds).

 ## 8. Notes